kolafaj/MACSIMUS/examples/NPT/README.md

 # Simple test of the NPT ensemble

 This example is based on paper *Novel barostat implementation for molecular dynamics* by J. **Janek** and J. **Kolafa**.
-The Martyna-Tobias-Klein thermostat/barostat is implemented in MACSIMUS using Verlet/leap-frog, SHAKE, and predictors.
+The Martyna-Tobias-Klein extended Lagrangian equations for thermostat/barostat are in MACSIMUS implemented using Verlet/leap-frog, SHAKE, and predictors.

 ## Preparation

-Prepare force field from data in `MACSIMUS/blend/data/gases.par` and `N2.che`:
+Prepare force field from data in [gases.par](../../blend/data/gases.par) and [N2.che](N2.che):

 `$ blend -o n2 N2.che`

-Assuming that at least 4 threads are available, tell cook to use them.
-It does not make sense to use more for such a small system.
+Assuming that at least 4 threads are available, tell `cook` to use them.
+(It does not make sense to use more for such a small system.)

 `$ export NSLOTS=4`